muka/redzilla/README.md

 `npm i muka/redzilla --save`

+Run an example

+`node node_modules/redzilla/example2.js`

-Setup an instance or see `example.js`
+or setup an instance from the api

 ```